donutteam/koa-force-ssl/README.md

 const forceSSLMiddleware = new ForceSSLMiddleware();

-// Be sure to add the execute function of the instance
+// Be sure to add the execute function on the instance
 // and NOT the instance itself app.use(forceSSLMiddleware.execute);
 ```